-Gearbox oil level check
+Engine oil level check

-NOTE: The engine must be warmed up; the check must be made after a trip or after 5 km (3 miles) in roads outside the city, sufficient to take gearbox oil temperature up.
+NOTE: The engine must be warmed up; the check must be made after a trip or after 5 km (3 miles) in roads outside the city, sufficient to take oil temperature up.

-- Park the vehicle on its kickstand. - Stop the engine and let it cool down for at least 10 minutes, to allow the oil to drain into the housing and the oil itself to cool down. - Keep the vehicle in the upright position, with both wheels touching the ground. - Unscrew and remove the gearbox oil level screw (1). - The oil level is correct if the lower edge of the hole (2) is reached.
+- Park the vehicle on its kickstand. - Stop the engine and let it cool down for at least 10 minutes, to allow the oil to drain into the housing and the oil itself to cool down. - Keep the vehicle in the upright position, with both wheels touching the ground. - Unscrew and remove the dipstick (1), complete with its sealing ring (2).